 An internal body organ which pushes into an area out of its containment is called a hernia.
 It can either be an internal organ such as the intestine or abdominal fatty tissue pushing through a weakened area in the body.
-The hernia may cause slight to severe pain.
-The pain can occur while resting or only during certain activities such as walking or running.
-If the blood supply at the hernia opening is cut off, it becomes a medical emergency this to prevent such a condition, proper treatment must be done in due time which may include minor operations.
+Hernia may cause slight to severe pain.

 What is Umbilical Hernia?

-An umbilical cord in the mother's body connects her to the fetus while it is in the womb and passes through a small opening in their stomach muscles near the belly button.
-Though in most cases the hole closes soon after birth if such does not happen and tissues or the intestine bulge through this weak spot, the type of hernia is called the umbilical hernia.
+An umbilical cord in the mother’s body connects her to the foetus while it is in the womb and passes through a small opening in their stomach muscles near the belly button.
+Though in most cases the hole closes soon after birth but if such does not happen and tissues or the intestine bulge through this weak spot, the type of hernia is called umbilical hernia.

 When the opening in the stomach muscle through which the umbilical cord passes fails to close by itself an umbilical hernia occurs.
 It not only is common in case of babies but also may happen to adults.